oxsecurity/megalinter/docs/descriptors/repository_semgrep.md

            Maximum number of lines of code that will be shown for each match before trimming (set to 0 for unlimited).

-       --max-memory-mb=VAL (absent=0)
+       --max-memory=VAL (absent=0)
-           Maximum system memory to use running a rule on a single file in MB.
+           Maximum system memory to use running a rule on a single file in MiB.
 If set to 0 will not have memory limit.
 Defaults to 0.
+For CI scans that use the Pro Engine, it defaults to 5000 MiB.

        --max-target-bytes=VAL (absent=1000000)
            Maximum size for a file to be scanned by Semgrep, e.g '1.5MB'.
 Any